-We recognise that the expansion of Welsh medium childcare and early years education is key to increasing the number of children continuing their statutory education thorough the medium of Welsh.
+We recognise that the expansion of Welsh-medium childcare and early years education is key to increasing the number of children continuing their statutory education thorough the medium of Welsh.

 The Local Authority use its Childcare Sufficiency Assessment to measure the demand for early years childcare.
-At the time of the last review in March 2017, none of the parents responding to the questionnaire requested additional Welsh medium childcare.
-However, the overall opinion amongst respondents was that the range of Welsh medium / bilingual childcare provision was poor or satisfactory at best.
+At the time of the last review in March 2017, none of the parents responding to the questionnaire requested additional Welsh-medium childcare.
+However, the overall opinion amongst respondents was that the range of

+Welsh-medium / bilingual childcare provision was poor or satisfactory at best.
 As a result, the following areas for improvement were identified:

-- We did not have enough Welsh medium childcare provision across the county - There were no Welsh medium childminders or full day care settings - We only had one sessional care provider offering 26 places for children aged 2-4 years, as well as lunch club and wrap around for school nursery.
+- We did not have enough Welsh-medium childcare provision across the county - There were no Welsh-medium childminders or full day care settings - We only had one sessional care provider offering 26 places for children aged 2-4 years, as well as lunch club and wrap around for school nursery.
 There were 39 children accessing childcare at this setting at that time

 We are in the process of updating our Childcare Sufficiency Assessment.
-We will reflect areas for improvement related to Welsh medium provision in our WESP.
+We will reflect areas for improvement related to Welsh-medium provision in our WESP.

-Currently there are 26 approved Early Education providers in Monmouthshire, all of which are English medium.
-We have two Welsh medium nurseries offering a total of 90 part time places and each of these has wrap around provision on site.
-Cylch Meithrin Y Fenni is open five days a week for full days and is registered for 28 places.
-Cylch Meithrin Cil y Coed is open for 4 sessions a week and is registered for 19 places, although they currently only staff for 10 places.
-Cylch Meithrin Trefynwy has been opened as part of 'Set up and Succeed' scheme to support the development of a WM school in Monmouth.
-The setting is registered for 20 places and is open for two sessions a week currently.
-However, we expect this to increase as we make progress towards establishing a new Welsh medium school in the area.
+Currently there are 26 approved Early Education providers in Monmouthshire all of which are English medium.
+We have two Welsh-medium nurseries offering a total of 90 part time places and both of have wraparound provision on site.
+Currently in Monmouthshire we have a Cylch Meithrin Y Fenni, which is open five full days a week and registered for 28 places, Cylch Meithrin Cil y Coed which opens for 4 sessions a week and is registered for 19 places, and Cylch Meithrin Trefynwy which has been opened as part of 'Set up and Succeed' scheme to support the development of a Welsh-medium school in Monmouth.
+The setting is registered for 16 places and is open for two sessions a week currently.
+However, we expect numbers to increase as we prepare to open a seedling Welsh-medium school, with a nursery, in Monmouth in September 2023.

-We also have four Cylch Ti a Fi groups situated across Monmouthshire, along with links to a variety of organisations providing Welsh medium support and activities, including Mudiad Meithrin and Cymraeg I Blant.
+We also have four Cylch Ti a Fi groups situated across Monmouthshire, along with links to a variety of organisations providing Welsh-medium support and activities, including Mudiad Meithrin and Cymraeg I Blant.

 We regularly review the outcomes of joint Estyn and CIW inspections and findings from our internal monitoring to identify setting requiring specific and targeted support.
 Since the introduction of joint Estyn/CIW inspections, 8 English medium settings have been inspected with only 1 having a recommendation to improve standards of Welsh language.
 In this case we have provided additional training and support for practitioners.

-We work closely with Mudiad Meithrin and the SAS Officer to support existing Welsh medium childcare provision and to identify possible areas to develop additional Cylch Meithrin.
-We also fund a Ti a Fi Officer, employed by Mudiad Meithrin, to promote bilingualism and to encourage more families to consider Welsh medium education.
+We work closely with Mudiad Meithrin and the SAS Officer to support existing Welshmedium childcare provision and to identify possible areas to develop additional Cylch Meithrin.
+We also fund a Ti a Fi Officer employed by Mudiad Meithrin to promote bilingualism and to encourage more families to consider Welsh-medium education.